Culture and Customs of Morocco

 Moroccan Architecture has been greatly influenced by numerous architectural styles such as Arabic architecture for fountains, Geometric Design and Islamic calligraphy, Persians techniques for tiling concept (Zellige), Al-Andaluz Architecture (Southern Spanish) for Andalusian gardens and arches.
 More recent buildings are influenced by French architecture due to France occupying Morocco in 1912.
 That said, more modern buildings keep a balanced combination of all these architecture style.

-There are many different musical styles to be found in Morocco, each one with its own history.
+Moroccan Music is one of the fundamental aspects of Morocco's culture, There are many different musical styles to be found in Morocco, each one with its own history.
 You can find Amazigh music from the Rif, Andalusian music from Rabat, Fes and Oujda, Chaabi from the Atlas, Ahidous from the Souss as well as Gnawa plus many more.

 Learn more about Moroccan Music